DavidYoo912/nba_mvp_project/README.md

 then switch to the **nba_mvp_project** kernel

 ## Data
-A combination of pandas HTML table scraping function and this basketball reference scraping tool were utilized to pull raw data.
+A combination of pandas HTML table scraping function and basketball reference scraping tool were utilized to pull raw data.
 * **master_table.csv** contains statistics of historical MVP candidates
 * **data_2022.csv** contains statistics of current season's MVP candidates CSV files have been saved in this folder